silverstripe-terraformers/keys-for-cache/README.md

 ## Performance impact/considerations

-This will increase the queries to the database when `DataObjects` are updated.
-We are still pretty early into our performance tests, but so far it has not created an unreasonable amount of additional load time to author actions.
+This will increase the queries to the database when `DataObjects` are updated, but so far there has been no noticeable increase to (eg) the publishing time of pages within the CMS, nor has there been any noticeable increase in processing time of cron jobs related to the manipulation of `DataObjects`.

 **That said:**

 * You should still be aware of what `cares` and `touches` configuration you enabled.
-* If you start to notice performance issues with (say) Publishing a page, then you might need to reconsider the scope of relationships that you `cares` or `touches` as part of your Page and related DataObjects (EG: Blocks).
+* If you start to notice performance issues with (eg) Publishing a page, then you might need to reconsider the scope of relationships that you `cares` or `touches` as part of your page and related `DataObjects` (EG: blocks).

 ### Queued jobs